Last Updated: January 1, 2022

 However, if you choose any other plan of Photoshop then Canva definitely becomes a cheaper option and it offers a free plan that Photoshop doesn’t provide.

-In terms of pricing, both have one plus point and one negative point so it’s a tie because the winner for you depends on your requirements and budget.
+Overall, in terms of pricing, both have one plus point and one negative point so it’s a tie because the winner for you depends on your requirements, skills, and budget.

 Supported Devices & Technical Requirements